Self-paced with content becoming available on November 4, 2019. Registration will close on December 1, 2019.

 Remembering to set boundaries and to say no.

-Remembering to stay present in my body and to listen to her, her wants and needs.
+Remembering to stay present in my body and to listen to it, its wants and needs.

 Remembering to make space for grieving.